hinell/files-stream/readme.md

         .on("error", function (err) {
             if (err) console.log(" Ooops! \r\n",err.message);
         })
-        .on('end' ,console.log.bind(console,'If there is no errors you will able to see me only once!'))
+        .on('end' ,console.log.bind(console,'you will see me only if there has been occurred no errors ')) .pipe(new WS("./my.three.files.txt"))
-        .pipe(new WS("./my.three.files.txt"))

 ```